UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Ask specifically about “overlapping” service dates to ensure you have power at both locations on moving day.

-1. Understand the Ideal Utility Transfer Timeline
+1. Understand the Utility Transfer Timeline

 Illustration of a 4-week timeline for calling utility companies before moving.